CTRLab-WashU/ArcAssessmentsAndroid/README.md

 **StateMachine**

-Each application contains a subclass of the `com.healthymedium.arc.study.StateMachineAlpha` class (which itself is a subclass of `com.healthymedium.arc.study.StateMachine`).
+Each application contains a subclass of the `edu.wustl.arc.study.StateMachineAlpha` class (which itself is a subclass of `edu.wustl.arc.study.StateMachine`).
 This class manages pretty much the entire application state.

 There are two key properties on the `StateMachine` object:
 - *state*, a `State` object which contains the `lifecycle` and `currentPath` values